duncanlew/udacity-frontend-neighborhood-map/README.md

 The goal of this neighborhood app is to showcase the usage of the Knockout Framework, Google Maps API and Foursquare API to create a single-page application.
 This neighborhood application is optimized for usability on phone, tablet and desktop browsers.
 Ten points of interests are shown on the map as markers.
 The sidebar which can be opened by the Menu button, contains a filter function to filter through the 10 POIs in real time.
 Only the filtered markers will be shown on the map.

 ## Live website
-To test the site out, please visit the following link: [The Hague Neighborhood Map](https://duncanlew.github.io/udacity_neighborhood_map/)
+To test out the live site, please visit the following link: [The Hague Neighborhood Map](https://duncanlew.github.io/udacity_neighborhood_map/)

 ## Running locally